-It was no real surprise that several other people already had the same idea, but as far as I could tell, only one person, who goes by the name “HrastProgrammer”, went all-out and created a simulation of the TI-57 calculator chip, the TMS-1500: basically, a very simple CPU with 20+ registers, along with 2K of ROM and assorted circuitry for driving the LED display and scanning the keyboard.
+I didn’t get very far fixing the unresponsive buttons on my EC-4000, because I began wondering how hard it would be to write a TI-57 emulator.
+It was no real surprise that several other people already had the same idea, but as far as I could tell, only one person, who goes by the name “HrastProgrammer”, had gone all-out and created a simulation of the TI-57 calculator chip, the TMS-1500: basically, a very simple CPU with 20+ registers, along with 2K of ROM and assorted circuitry for driving the LED display and scanning the keyboard.

 This was an interesting challenge, because while no system manuals had ever been published for this “single-chip